yeongwei/tnpm-cognos-crosslaunch-definition/README.md

 2. -DalarmModelFile
    - Excel file that consist of Alarm information that maps each KPI to respective Alarm Names by Vendor.

+3. -DcounterFriendlyNameFile
+   - CSV file that consist of Counter FQN to friendly name.

 ## Optional Argument
 1. -Djava.util.logging.config
    - `logging.properties` file usually for debugging purpose.